Panah-Gah On Forefront To Serve Affected People Of Economic Slowdown, Says Focal Person - UrduPoint

 Ultimately, people with meager resources, turn up at specific places - the shelter-homes - to have food three times a day.

-Talking to APP on Monday, a daily wage-earner from Sindh at Tarlai shelter home, Nadeem Ikhlaq said some migrant workers opted to stay in the city with the hope of normalcy in few days, following the announcement of lock-down across the country.
+Talking to APP, a daily wage-earner from Sindh at Tarlai shelter home, Nadeem Ikhlaq said some migrant workers opted to stay in the city with the hope of normalcy in few days, following the announcement of lock-down across the country.

 He termed the shelter homes a good initiative of the government and said these have been providing great support to the people who had been most affected in the post-coronavirus situation.